mirzafahad/mirzafahad.github.io/_posts/2025-10-16-unlock-gpu-power.md

 # CUDA background subtraction.
 bg_subtractor = cv2.cuda.createBackgroundSubtractorMOG()
 ```
-I ran two tests using two different inputs to simulate two different scenerios, a static background and a background with motion.
-For static background I used a static image with repeated iterations.
+I ran two tests using two different inputs to simulate two different scenarios: a static background and a background with motion.
+For static background, I used a static image with repeated iterations.
 For example:

 ```python
 image = cv2.imread(image_file)
 for _ in range(150):
     bg_subtractor.apply(image, learningRate=0.1)
 ```
-For CUDA we also need a CUDA stream and a GPU Matrix data structure.
-A CUDA stream is an asynchronous execution queue for the GPU.
-It lets the GPU run tasks without making the CPU wait.
-Tasks in the same stream run one after another, but tasks in different streams can run in parallel.
-Think of it as a pipeline that manages the order of GPU tasks.

-A GPU matrix is OpenCV's data structure for storing arrays in GPU memory.
-It is equivalent to `numpy.ndarray` or `cv2.Mat` but lives in GPU VRAM instead of CPU RAM.
-One caveat is you need to explicitly upload data to and download from GPU memory.
-That's an overhead and there are ways to make a batch but even with these overheads GPU operations are faster than their CPU alternative.
+For CUDA, we also need two additional concepts: **CUDA streams** and **GPU matrices**.

+**CUDA Stream**: Think of this as a "work queue" for the GPU.
+It's like a conveyor belt where you can place tasks and the GPU processes them in order without making the CPU wait around.
+Multiple streams can run in parallel, like having multiple conveyor belts working simultaneously.

+**GPU Matrix (GpuMat)**: This is OpenCV's way of storing image data directly in the GPU's memory (VRAM) rather than your computer's regular memory (RAM).
+To process something on the GPU, you first upload it from the CPU, do the work there, then download it back when done.
+While moving data between the two adds some time, the GPU's processing speed more than makes up for it.

 ```python
 bg_subtractor = cv2.cuda.createBackgroundSubtractorMOG()